recuweb-source/php-dom-scraper/README.md

 # php-dom-scraper
-A simple PHP DOM scraper based on DOMDocument class
+A simple PHP DOM scraper based on the DOMDocument class

+Supportes:

+.html

+## USAGE

+## TODO